ToR Full Form-Terms of Reference

 Introduction

-Terms of Reference (TOR) is a critical document that outlines the scope, objectives, and structure of a project, task, or initiative.
+A Terms of Reference (TOR) is a critical document that outlines the scope, objectives, and structure of a project, task, or initiative.
 It serves as a formal agreement between stakeholders and provides clear guidelines for roles, responsibilities, and expectations.
-Whether used in corporate projects, government policies, or non-profit initiatives, a well-defined TOR ensures clarity, accountability, and efficiency in execution.
+Used in corporate projects, government policies, and non-profit initiatives, a well-defined TOR ensures clarity, accountability, and efficiency in execution.

 What Are Terms of Reference?